jumanzoru/Weather-Predictor/README.md

 ---

-There are 2668 number of observations in this training set, each with 19 features.
-The datas are from January 1st, 2015 to May 31, 2022, which some days missing but we can ignore that since it is a large dataset.
+There are 2668 observations in this training set, each with 19 features.
+The data are from January 1st, 2015 to May 31, 2022, which has some days missing, but we can ignore that since it is a large dataset.
 The features are:

 > STATION,DATE,REPORT_TYPE,SOURCE,BackupElements,BackupElevation,BackupEquipment,BackupLatitude,BackupLongitude,BackupName,DailyAverageDewPointTemperature,DailyAverageDryBulbTemperature,DailyAverageRelativeHumidity,DailyAverageSeaLevelPressure,DailyAverageStationPressure,DailyAverageWetBulbTemperature,DailyAverageWindSpeed,DailyCoolingDegreeDays,DailyDepartureFromNormalAverageTemperature,DailyHeatingDegreeDays,DailyMaximumDryBulbTemperature,DailyMinimumDryBulbTemperature,DailyPeakWindDirection,DailyPeakWindSpeed,DailyPrecipitation,DailySnowDepth,DailySnowfall,DailySustainedWindDirection,DailySustainedWindSpeed,Sunrise,Sunset,WindEquipmentChangeDate